 Home inspection vs. pre-listing inspection

-The key difference between a pre-listing inspection and a home inspection is who’s paying for it.
+The key difference between a pre-listing inspection and a typical home inspection is who’s paying for it.
 If you’re selling your home and you’d like to do a pre-listing inspection, you’ll be footing the bill for it.
 For a home inspection, it’s generally the opposite.

 When to get a pre-listing inspection

+While it can be beneficial for a seller to do, a pre-listing inspection isn’t always necessary.
 For example, if your home is relatively new and you’ve been the only owner, you’re most likely already aware of any big issues that could impact a sale.
-In the same vein, if your home is older, failing to get a pre-listing inspection can be a big mistake.
+But if your home is older, failing to get a pre-listing inspection can be a mistake.

-“If the seller needs a quick timeline to close or is putting in an offer that will be contingent and with tight deadlines, a pre-listing inspection may help them stay a few steps ahead in the process,” Olmsted says.
+It can also be helpful to get one if you’re hoping to close quickly, Olmsted points out.
+“If the seller needs a quick timeline to close or is putting in an offer that will be contingent and with tight deadlines, a pre-listing inspection may help them stay a few steps ahead in the process,” she says.

 How much does a pre-listing inspection cost?